Teenpower/Fullpower Facilitator and Instructor Training

 To start with, all persons interested in becoming an instructor with our organization need to purchase and review The Kidpower Book, which provides an excellent introduction to our program as well as a foundation for training for our organization regardless of the ages of the people you wish to learn to teach.
 The cost for The Kidpower Book on Amazon is no more than $29.95 USD plus shipping.

 An Application fee of 99 USD is non-refundable, and paid when you start the application process to help us cover the costs of screening.
-This application fee is waived for current Professional Members of the Kidpower Online Resource Library, who can apply for CPT and receive a discount on training as one of many professional member benefits.
+This application fee is waived for current Professional Members of the Kidpower Online Resource Library, who can apply for CST and receive a discount on training as one of many professional member benefits.

 Applicants from an area where there is no established center with senior staff

-In addition to the application fee, the fee of our certified training program is 2500 USD for someone who is new to our organization who is coming to their first Core Program Training from an area where we do not have senior staff leading a well-established center or from an area where there is no center.
+In addition to the application fee, the fee of our certified training program is 2500 USD for someone who is new to our organization who is coming to their first Core Skills Training from an area where we do not have senior staff leading a well-established center or from an area where there is no center.
 If there are other people coming from the same place, for the same training, at the same time, who are well-known to the first and they are planning to work closely together, we offer a reduced fee of 1200 USD for each of these applicants.
-These fees are all far lower than the true cost to our organization of providing training, which independent evaluation has placed at more than 5000 USD per person – including pre-training preparation, participation in our six-day Core Program Training, program manuals, and post-training long-distance support and supervised fieldwork for the first year.
+These fees are all far lower than the true cost to our organization of providing training, which independent evaluation has placed at more than 5000 USD per person – including pre-training preparation, participation in our six-day Core Skills Training, program manuals, and post-training long-distance support and supervised fieldwork for the first year.

 After the training, there is also a Center Support Fee or Authorized Provider Support Fee that is based on 5% of gross income (income before expenses) from workshop fees, donations, grants, or other income generated by the use of our program.
 (If income is generated by an activity or service that includes partial use of our program, we figure out a mutually fair way of handling this.)

-The fees include each person’s pre-training preparation; the materials, training, and lunches in the six day Core Program Training; an additional day of extra training at the same time if people can make this work for their schedules; follow-up support on Skype and/or email and/or phone; licensing to organize and teach under our organization’s auspices; and permission to market and fundraise using our trademarked names and track record.
+The fees include each person’s pre-training preparation; the materials, training, and lunches in the six day Core Skills Training; an additional day of extra training at the same time if people can make this work for their schedules; follow-up support on Skype and/or email and/or phone; licensing to organize and teach under our organization’s auspices; and permission to market and fundraise using our trademarked names and track record.
 The training fee covers the first year of certification support including video review.
 The cost of video review after the first year will cost 100 USD for an extensive review – however, this can be covered by any Center or Authorized Provider support fees generated.

 Separate licensing and branding agreements are necessary before publishing or translating our content in any written or video or digital form – and we often make these agreements, so feel free to ask when you are ready.